patelb200/comp-sci/algorithms/brute-force/bubble-sort.md

 # Bubble Sort

 For each element in the array, compare with its adjacent element and swap if current element is out of order.
+On each iteration of the array starting from 0, the largest value in the array will eventually bubble up to the end of the array.

 ## Time complexity